-Stay up to date with the Bumblebee Conservation Trust’s latest news and happenings right here.
+Stay up to date with the latest news from the Bumblebee Conservation Trust.
 Use the category buttons to filter our news articles by topic.

 If you would like more information about any of the articles on this page, please follow the links in the individual articles, or visit our press and media page for further contact details.

 Alex Worsley, West Country Buzz Conservation Officer provides an overview of why the Hartland peninsula is such an important area for wildlife including some of our rare bumblebee species.

 A group of leading conservationists have committed to work together to save the rarest bumblebee in England and Wales, the Shrill carder bee.

 From today (14 July 2020) more than 30 organisations and dozens of individuals, including conservation charities, government bodies, volunteers, farmers, and businesses, will collaborate on a multi-year vision to create a landscape where Shrill carder bee populations can survive and thrive.